gvanhorn/hamiltoncycles/README.md

 ## Intro

 Let's combine react and d3 to visualize a ton of data about the performance of different algorithms on the hamilton cycle problem.
+All that data is coming from a mongodb Atlas cluster served by the default stitch access service.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).